Back to business: we’ve been diverted here for a couple of posts from our series on business bankruptcies.

 If you suspect the individual sitting across the desk from you may have trust fund liability exposure, get a tax transcript.
 You must ask for CIV PEN liability on the request form.
 Simply asking for taxes owed by years won’t return liability that has been assessed against an individual.

-Note that where the employer is an entity, the IRS must assess the liability against any individual.
+Note that where the employer is a corporation, the IRS must assess the liability against any individual potentially liable for failure to pay the entity’s payroll taxes.
 There is a statute of limitations within which that assessment must be made.

 Head spinning?
 That’s probably enough to introduce the topic and its importance when the business had employees.